MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - ai-plugin.json file updated to match the new changes
 - update to localhost url
 - changed index.js to main.py
-- will add the ability to add username to have separate tasks for each user (Still in progress)
+- will add the ability to add username to have separate tasks for each user (Done)
 - add tasks (Done)
 - view tasks (Still in progress)
 - delete tasks (Still in progress)